 24. Madre (2016)

-Diana Prieto is pregnant and has to take care of her autistic son Martin.
-She is completely alone taking care of everything, while her husband spends some time working in Asia.
+Diana Prieto is pregnant and has to take care of her autistic son, Martin.
+She is completely alone and takes care of everything, while her husband spends some time working in Asia.
 When Luz, a gifted caregiver from the Philippines, steps in to help, Diana thinks her problems are solved.
 However, she begins to suspect that Luz is using voodoo to turn Martin against her.
-“Madre” is a truly great horror movie, filled with mystery and jump scares.
+‘Madre’ is a truly great horror movie, filled with mystery and jump scares.
 Besides, the acting is wonderful.